Graduate Students

 Pronouns: she/her/hers

-Background: Jailekha graduated with a BA in Psychology and Economics from Colgate University in 2021.
-Her undergraduate honors thesis studied differences in mind perception and dehumanization among Black and White participants exposed to racially diverse targets.
+Background: Jailekha graduated with a double major in Psychology and Economics from Colgate University in 2021, where she studied how people attribute minds to a range of characters.
 She worked at her alma mater for a year afterwards while remotely volunteering at the Tufts University Social Cognition Lab.